mxfoyster/UsingRealData1/README.md

 The data is from [Google Trends](https://trends.google.com/trends/explore?geo=GB&q=paddlesports).

+***NOTE*** THIS IS AN EDUCATIONAL EXERCISE.
+Some functions are repeated almost identically.
+This is for demonstration purposes so I can show the impact of a subtle improvement on the data:

 ## First Chart

 I have loaded the CSV, stripped and kept the title text for the chart.
 Next, I separated the values via `,` and `\n` into two arrays I can use for the chart.